 No Full Diet breaks at all.
 Next to none Low-Carbohydrate treats.

 Throughout this year, and as I try my best to see this in a positive light – I have had absolutely no full diet break periods; unlike last year’s family obligation visit overseas.
 My diet breaks mostly remains simply as that – 48 hour refeeds or sparse extra one full day of high carb eating.
 But due to financial constraints – affording accessory food for sake of variety are far and few.
-I could count of only less than seven (7) of such extra full day/s of comfortable eating throughout this one entire year.

 Likewise HC+IF or one-week-at-time cycles of HC+IF insertions are also sparse.
 My sentiment stays consistent for many years that high carbohydrate eating is more expensive.
 Yes, I heard it all – straight milk and sugars do, “in theory” – suffice enough source of calories.
 As suffice as they may seem, they will become monotonously masochistic.
 Especially if anticipated for the next meal, the next day, and the next, and the next.
 More accessory foods as “flavour” will become anxiety.